-This the fourth iteration of CDS, and this year the Studio continued to address non-trivial issues that connect participants in different parts of the world through a concern for planetary health and more than simply survival.
+This the fifth iteration of CDS, and this year the Studio continued to address non-trivial issues that connect participants in different parts of the world through a concern for planetary health and more than simply survival.
 This year we looked at our relationship with our imminent environment through the lens of more-than-human centered design.
 In mixed groups, we worked towards design interventions and propositions that take the form of recipes to be collected and shared as part of the Planetary Health Cookbook - looking to positive futures made possible through knowledge sharing and design as a means of action.

 In 2019, the Anthropocene Working group, made up of geologists, climate scientists and ecologists voted on the naming of a new epoch (geological time): The Anthropocene.
 It is proposed that the anthropocene is defined by and begins when human activities start to have a significant global impact on Earth’s ecosystems to the extent where human activity is altering the planets make up (geology).
 Signifiers for the alteration are for example the presence of radioactive isotopes released by atomic bombs, carbon dioxide, concrete and aluminium manufacture and plastic production and use.
 These human practices cause severe climate change and are threatening biodiversity.